Senior lecturer

-Senior lecturer is an academic rank in countries including the United Kingdom, Ireland, New Zealand, Australia, Switzerland, Germany, Israel and Sri Lanka.
+Senior lecturer is an academic rank in countries including the United Kingdom, Canada, Ireland, New Zealand, Australia, Switzerland, Germany, Austria, Israel and Sri Lanka.
 It is a faculty position at a university or similar institution, which is tenured (in systems with this concept) and is roughly equivalent to an associate professor in the North American system.

 Overview

 Especially in research-intensive universities, lecturers lead research groups and supervise research students, as well as teach.
 After a number of years, lecturers might be promoted to senior lecturers with increasing research, leadership, and administrative responsibilities.
 In most research-intensive universities in the United Kingdom (such as those that are part of the Russell Group and 1994 Group), a senior lecturer position is between a lecturer and a reader, with a strong focus on research.
 At the same time, in some universities (for instance, University of Leeds), the rank of reader is no longer used for new appointments.
 A senior lecturer position can be a parallel position to reader in other universities.
 In some universities (notably post-1992 UK universities and former polytechnics), the senior lecturer and reader ranks denote different responsibilities, with the former being more teaching-focused and the latter being more research-focused.
 Senior lecturers can progress to either a reader or a professor position.